geek-cookbook/geek-cookbook/_snippets/recipe-footer.md

 ### Employ your chef (engage) 🤝

 Is this too much of a geeky PITA?
 Do you just want results, stat?
-[I do this for a living](https://www.funkypenguin.co.nz/about/) - I provide consulting and engineering expertise to businesses needing short-term, short-notice support in the cloud-native space, including AWS/Azure/GKE, Kubernetes, CI/CD and automation.
+[I do this for a living](https://www.funkypenguin.co.nz/about/) - I'm a full-time Kubernetes contractor, providing consulting and engineering expertise to businesses needing short-term, short-notice support in the cloud-native space, including AWS/Azure/GKE, Kubernetes, CI/CD and automation.

 Learn more about working with me [here](https://www.funkypenguin.co.nz/work-with-me/).